 Negligence is a term that means carelessness or a breach of an obligation.
 Negligence is used in general language to mean someone was unreasonably lax in fulfilling some obligation.
 If someone is negligent in the eyes of the law, he or she could face a civil lawsuit or even criminal charges.

-When a person breaches a legal obligation, or falls short of fulfilling an obligation, he is considered negligent.
+When a person breaches a legal obligation, or falls short of fulfilling an obligation, it is considered negligence.
 In some cases, a person is considered criminally negligent.
 For example:

-- A mother who leaves her two-year-old child alone in the house in order to go out to a bar and have a good time could face charges for criminal negligence.
+- A parent who leaves a two-year-old child alone in the house in order to go out to a bar and have a good time could face charges for criminal negligence.

 - A person who drives 40 miles over the speed limit in a really dangerous way and who causes a car accident and injures someone could be charged with criminal negligence.

-- A person who breaks texting-and-driving laws and who is typing a text message when he gets into a car accident and kills someone could be considered criminally negligent.
+- A person who breaks texting-and-driving laws and who is typing a text message when he or she gets into a car accident and kills someone could be considered criminally negligent.

-- A nurse in a nursing home who forgets to feed a patient who cannot feed himself, causing the patient to starve to death, could be considered criminally negligent.
+- A nurse in a nursing home who forgets to feed a patient who needs help to eat, causing the patient to starve to death, could be considered criminally negligent.

 - A caregiver in a hospital who isn't paying attention and who gives someone a deadly dose of a medication could be considered criminally negligent.

-- A doctor who prescribes addictive drugs to a known drug addict because he gets paid for his services could be considered criminally negligent.
+- A doctor who prescribes addictive drugs to a known drug addict because the doctor gets paid for his or her services could be considered criminally negligent.

 Each state has its own criminal laws that define criminal negligence.
 Someone charged with criminal negligence could go to jail.